Improving Nonpreemptive Multiserver Job Scheduling with Quickswap: Simulation Results

 \subsection{Generalizing to Additional Job Classes}

-While MSFQ has superb performance in the one-or-all case, it is not immediately clear how these results generalize to cases with additional job classes.
+While MSFQ has good performance in the one-or-all case, it is not immediately clear how these results generalize to cases with additional job classes.
 Hence, we now simulate the Static Quickswap and Adaptive Quickswap policies defined in \Cref{sec:policies}.
 These policies generalize MSFQ to cases with many job classes, using the Quickswap mechanism to try and maintain the short phase durations of MSFQ.
-Given the added variability in server needs, we focus on weighted mean response time in this multiclass case.
+Given the added variability in server needs, we will focus on weighted mean response time in this multiclass case.
 We consider a system with $k=15$ servers and 4 classes: class-1, class-3, class-5, and class-15.
 Each class has a mean job size of 1, and we set $p_1=0.5$, $p_3=0.25$, $p_5=0.2$, and $p_{15}=0.05$.
-By \Cref{rem:general-stability}, it is possible to stabilize the system when $\lambda < 5$.
 Note that we have chosen the server needs to divide $k$ so that any one class of jobs can utilize all $k$ servers.
+By \Cref{rem:general-stability}, it is therefore possible to stabilize the system when $\lambda < 5$.

 \Cref{fig:pof2} shows that Static and Adaptive Quickswap both provide an advantage over the competitor policies.
 Adaptive Quickswap performs the best in practice because it uses more complex switching logic to avoid having unused servers.
 Static Quickswap performs slightly worse than Adaptive Quickswap in all cases.
 However, Static Quickswap is guaranteed to be throughput-optimal by \Cref{rem:general-stability}, while Adaptive Quickswap has no such guarantee.
 Both policies outperform MSF and First-Fit in all cases.